-If the Property is Keyed, ipa.Indexers is a vector containing the arrays that were specified within the square brackets in the assignment expression.
+If the Property is Keyed, ipa.IndexersSpecified is a Boolean vector with the same length as the rank of the property (as implied by the result of the Shape function).
+A value of 1 means that an indexing array for the corresponding dimension of the Property was specified, while a value of 0 means that the corresponding dimension was elided.ipa.Indexers is a vector containing the arrays that were specified within the square brackets in the assignment expression.
 Specifically, ipa.Indexers will contain one fewer elements than, the number of semi-colon (;) separators.
 If any index was elided, the corresponding element of ipa.Indexers is [NULL.
 However, if the Keyed Property is being assigned in its entirety, without square-bracket indexing, ipa.Indexers is undefined (VALUE ERROR).